impossibleworkings44/Terraform/7. Terraform CLI/Readme.md

 - can be run when made changes to code, before pushing changes to version control

 ## 1) Terraform taint [syntax : terraform taint RESURCE_ADDRESS)
-- taints a resource , forcing it to be destroyed and recreated
+- taints a resource , forcing it to be destroyed and recreated(it's recreated when terraform apply command is applied again)
 - modifies the state file, which causes the recreation workflow
 - tainting a resource may cause other resources to be modified(eg change in public ip address)